Galaxy

 Generating the file can take some time for big histories, you can safely disconnect and come back later to this page to check if the download link is ready (just click back on the history menu, and select "Export History to File").

-How to export an history to the GenOuest cluster
+How to export a history to the GenOuest cluster

-Before doing this, you need to fill in your GenOuest account credentials into your Galaxy user preferences, follow the instructions to access storage spaces from the GenOuest cluster in Galaxy below to learn how to do it.
+Before doing this, you need to fill out your GenOuest account credentials in your Galaxy user preferences, follow the instructions to access storage spaces from the GenOuest cluster in Galaxy below to learn how to do it.

 Click on history menu, and select "Export History to File":